eProsima/Integration-Service-docs/docs/newprotocol.rst

     :start-after: // Define start
     :end-before: // Define end

-If you decide to include this part as well, keep it in mind when we will create the *CMakeLists.txt* file.
+This optional section should be taken in mind during the creation of the *CMakeLists.txt* file to configure the project.

-Now, we are in condition to start with the implementation of each function.
+Now, the library is in condition to start with the implementation of each function.

-As we established before, our library doesn't need to override the default :ref:`ISBridge` behavior, so our ``create_bridge`` function will return ``nullptr``.
+As established before the library doesn't need to override the default :ref:`ISBridge` behavior, therefore, the ``create_bridge`` function will return ``nullptr``.

 .. literalinclude:: new_bridge.cpp
     :language: cpp